krich11/easy-kme/certs/README-CA.md

-# Certificate Authority (CA) Setup for Easy-KMS
+# Certificate Authority (CA) Setup for Easy-KME

-This document provides instructions for setting up a Certificate Authority (CA) and generating certificates for the Easy-KMS server and SAE clients.
+This document provides instructions for setting up a Certificate Authority (CA) and generating certificates for the Easy-KME server and SAE clients.

 ## Overview

-The Easy-KMS server uses mutual TLS (mTLS) authentication, requiring:
+The Easy-KME server uses mutual TLS (mTLS) authentication, requiring:
 - A Certificate Authority (CA) to sign certificates
 - KME server certificate and private key
 - SAE client certificates and private keys